LepistaBioinformatics/gene-connector-cli/docs/book/01_installation.md

 ___

-NOTE: If your environment contains more than one python version installed, you include `python3.11 -m` before `pip` in the above commands.
+⚠️ **IMPORTANT**: If your environment contains more than one python version installed, you include `python3.11 -m` before `pip` in the above commands.
 Example:

 ```bash
 python3.11 -m pip install gene-connector-cli